ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td><p>`C_Encrypt` encrypts single-part data. `hSession` is the session’s handle; `pData` points to the data; `ulDataLen` is the length in bytes of the data; `pEncryptedData` points to the location that receives the encrypted data; `pulEncryptedDataLen` points to the location that holds the length in bytes of the encrypted data.</p>
-    <p>`C_Encrypt` uses the convention described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
+    <p>`C_Encrypt` uses the convention that is described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
     <p>The encryption operation must have been initialized with `C_EncryptInit`.
-A call to `C_Encrypt` always terminates the active encryption operation unless it returns `CKR_BUFFER_TOO_SMALL` or is a successful call (i.e., one which returns `CKR_OK`) to determine the length of the buffer needed to hold the ciphertext.</p>
+A call to `C_Encrypt` always terminates the active encryption operation unless it returns `CKR_BUFFER_TOO_SMALL` or is a successful call (that is, one which returns `CKR_OK`) to determine the length of the buffer that is needed to hold the ciphertext.</p>
     <p>`C_Encrypt` cannot be used to terminate a multi-part operation, and must be called after `C_EncryptInit` without intervening `C_EncryptUpdate` calls.</p>
-    <p>For some encryption mechanisms, the input plaintext data has certain length constraints (either because the mechanism can only encrypt relatively short pieces of plaintext, or because the mechanism’s input data must consist of an integral number of blocks).
-If these constraints are not satisfied, then `C_Encrypt` will fail with return code `CKR_DATA_LEN_RANGE`.</p>
+    <p>For some encryption mechanisms, the input plaintext data has certain length constraints (either because the mechanism can encrypt only relatively short pieces of plaintext, or because the mechanism’s input data must consist of an integral number of blocks).
+If these constraints are not satisfied, then `C_Encrypt` fails with return code `CKR_DATA_LEN_RANGE`.</p>
-    <p>The plaintext and ciphertext can be in the same place, i.e., it is OK if `pData` and `pEncryptedData` point to the same location.</p>
+    <p>The plaintext and ciphertext can be in the same place, that is, it is OK if `pData` and `pEncryptedData` point to the same location.</p>
     <p>For most mechanisms, `C_Encrypt` is equivalent to a sequence of `C_EncryptUpdate` operations followed by `C_EncryptFinal`.</p>
     </td>
   </tr>